Tips to Build a Network of Young Professionals for Your Nonprofit Board

 So, how can nonprofits connect with the next generation of supporters?

 - Learn how Millennials connect and engage with a cause: Millennials are tech savvy and the first place they run to is Google to find out more about your organization.
-Make sure your website shows up on and don’t forget about Facebook, 55% of young professionals reported going to (a close second to web searches) to find out more about a cause.
+Make sure your website shows up on search engines and don’t forget about Facebook, 55% of young professionals reported going to social media (a close second to web searches) to find out more about a cause.

 - Take a look at your current volunteers.
 Are you utilizing them to their fullest potential?
 Could you use a young professional’s perspective on your board?

-- Try to connect with the interactive map to locate chapters in your area. groups in your area.
-Young Nonprofit Professionals Network has an
+- Try to connect with the Young Professionals groups in your area.
+Young Nonprofit Professionals Network has an interactive map to locate chapters in your area.

-In the end, it’s about individuals connecting with nonprofits that both meet their passions and need their skills and perspective.
+In the end, it’s about young professionals connecting with nonprofit boards that both meet their passions and need their skills and perspective.